How Heavy Equipment Dealers Lose Sales Before the Phone Rings

 Repositioning Around Service Infrastructure

-Heavy equipment dealers compete on more than equipment price.
+Heavy equipment dealer's websites compete on more than equipment price.
 Service capability determines long-term equipment ownership costs through uptime maintenance and repair efficiency.

 Dealer websites need restructuring to communicate service infrastructure details buyers use for evaluation.
 This repositioning requires identifying the operational specifics that differentiate your dealership from competitors selling the same equipment lines.